thanethomson/spring-vault-todo/README.md

 * [Gradle](https://gradle.org/)
 * [Docker](https://www.docker.com/)

-Then go through the tutorial (link to be posted soon) to see how to configure the relevant containers (Vault and PostgreSQL) for testing.
+Then go through the [tutorial](https://thanethomson.com/2017/06/06/enterprise-security-spring-vault/) to see how to configure the relevant containers (Vault and PostgreSQL) for testing.

 ## License
 This work is licensed under a